Bogston railway station

 In past years the station had a goods yard serving the adjacent ship yards and nearby was the Ladyburn locomotive shed (shedplate 66D).
 The immediately adjacent line from Port Glasgow to Wemyss Bay passes Bogston using a railway line positioned at a higher level.
 However this route has never served Bogston.

 Service

-In 2016, there is a daily half-hourly service eastbound to Glasgow Central and westbound to Gourock.
-The service drops to hourly each way in the evenings and on Sundays.
+The typical off-peak service in trains per hour is: